 In our model, there is an initial allocation of a set of goods.
 As is often assumed in fair division, each agent has an additive utility function over the goods.
 At each step of the reformation process, two agents can exchange a pair of goods with each other to obtain another allocation, and the goal is to reach an EF1 allocation at the end of the process.
 More details on our model are provided in \Cref{sec:prelim}.

 In \Cref{sec:exist}, we consider the decision problem of determining whether a given initial allocation can be reformed into an EF1 allocation.
 As mentioned earlier, this problem is equivalent to determining whether an EF1 allocation with a given size vector exists, so we focus on the latter decision problem instead.
 We demonstrate interesting distinctions in the complexity based on the number of agents and their utility functions.
 Specifically, in the case of two agents, the problem can be solved in polynomial time if the agents have identical utilities, but becomes (weakly) NP-complete otherwise.
-For three or more agents, the problem is NP-complete even with identical utilities; however, it can be solved efficiently when the utilities are binary provided that the number of agents is constant.
-Finally, for an arbitrary (non-constant) number of agents, the problem is strongly NP-hard even for identical \emph{or} binary utilities, but can be solved in polynomial time if the utilities are identical \emph{and} binary.
+For three or more agents, the problem is NP-complete even with identical utilities; however, it can be solved efficiently when the utilities are binary\footnote{This means that each agent has utility $0$ or $1$ for each good.} provided that the number of agents is constant.
+Finally, for an arbitrary (non-constant) number of agents, the problem is strongly NP-hard even for identical utilities and NP-hard for binary utilities,\footnote{For binary utilities, there is no distinction between weak and strong NP-hardness.} but can be solved in polynomial time if the utilities are identical \emph{and} binary.